jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 Here are some examples that generally fall into these three categories:

 * Mostly Dynamic:
-     * Tweet body
-     * Tweet posted time
+     * Tweet body, published time and link.
-     * Hashtags, Mentions, URLs and other Twitter "entities"
+     * Hashtags, Mentions, URLs, media and other Twitter "entities".
-     * Gnip matching rules and expanded URLs
+     * Gnip matching rules and expanded URLs.
-     * Geo-tagged tweet geographic location (if available)
+     * Tweet geographic location (if geo-tagged).

 * Change more slowly:
      * User/Actor follower, friend, status counts.
+     * Klout score and topics.

 * Mostly Static:
-      * User/Actor account ID, display and handle names, language, timezone
+      * User/Actor account ID, display and handle names, language, timezone.

-Many use-cases benefit from tracking changes to certain metadata that changes over time.
+      * User/Actor Profile Location and Gnip Profile Geo enrichment.
+      * Twitter provider object.
+      * Tweet language (both Twitter and Gnip classifications).

+How you manage and store these metadata depends on your specific use-case and its data analysis requirements.
 For example, perhaps you want to track the amount of followers an account has during a on-line campaign.

-The number of followers is an attribute of the "actor" object.
-Many actor attributes rarely change, while others do change, albeit slowly.
-There are several schema design strategies for storing less dynamic actor attributes.
-The correct strategy for you depends on your specific use-case and its data analysis requirements.
+Here are a few schema options to consider:

-####Store all actor metadata at the activity level
+####Store all metadata at the activity level

 One method is to store all metadata at the activity (tweet) level so all attributes such as actor metadata are stored along with each tweet the actor posts.
 While this is the most simple design, it has a fundamental disadvantage.
 Much of these data will be static, so significant storage space is spent on redundant data.
 However, the required SQL for retrieving data is simple, and client-side code remains simple.
 See [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/ActivityDatabases.md#single-table) for an example schema for storing all tweet metadata in a single table.

-####Store actor metadata in separate tables
+####Store metadata in separate tables

 Another option is to segregate the metadata into two groups: attributes you want to track over time, and others that you only need to store one value for.
 With this design the more dynamic data is stored either at the activity level, or in a separate "dynamic" table, with more static data being written to another "static" table.
 For example, you could define a 'user_static' table that contains fields such as 'preferredUsername', 'link', 'postedTime', 'languages', and 'twitterTimeZone'.
 Then for fields that are more likely to change you can define a 'user_activity' table that stores fields such as 'followersCount' and 'favoritesCount'.

 See [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/ActivityDatabases.md#dynamic-and-static-object-attributes) for two example tables for storing static and dynamic attributes separately.

-####Store dynamic actor metadata at activity level and static data in its own table
+####Store dynamic metadata at activity level and static data in its own tables
 (hybrid model, dynamic content at activity level, static stored in single record)

 (all in separate tables, actor static and actor activity)